coderefinery/git-intro/_episodes/02-basics.md

 `git show`, and
 `git diff`.

----

-## Git history
+### Git history

-- We can browse the development and access each state that we have committed
+- We can browse the development and access each state that we have committed.
-- The long hashes uniquely label a state of the code
+- The long hashes uniquely label a state of the code.
-- They are non-incremental (why?)
+- They are non-incremental (why?).
-- We will use them when comparing versions and when going back in time
+- We will use them when comparing versions and when going back in time.
-- `git log --oneline` is nice to get an overview
+- `git log --oneline` is nice to get an overview.
-- `git log --oneline` only shows the first 7 characters of the commit hash
+- `git log --oneline` only shows the first 7 characters of the commit hash.
-- If the first characters of the hash are unique it is not necessary to type the entire hash
+- If the first characters of the hash are unique it is not necessary to type the entire hash.
-- `git log --stat` is nice to show which files have been modified
+- `git log --stat` is nice to show which files have been modified.

----

-## Commit messages
+### Writing good commit messages

-- We now understand that the first line of the commit message is very important
+We now understand that the first line of the commit message is very important.

-- Good example
+Good example:

 ```
 implement Pulay DIIS algorithm